Arshadee/pokergame/README.md

 https://github.com/Arshadee/pokergame.git

 ## Build / Compile and Run the application using my scripts
-In the main project folder run the following: on MacOS / Unix Operating Systems <br>
+In the main project folder run the following: on MacOS / Unix Operating Systems: <br>
 **chmod +rx buildRun.sh** <br>
 **./buildRun.sh**

 ## Run the application only using my scripts
-In the main project folder, **pokergame-master**, run the following: on MacOS / Unix Operating Systems <br>
+In the main project folder, **pokergame-master**, run the following: on MacOS / Unix Operating Systems: <br>
 **chmod +rx run.sh** <br>
 .**/run.sh**